wenjian80/stackedit/readme.md.md

 ## Step 0: 0_InitialMachine_Config.sh
 **[Run on master and worker node]**

+1. This script need to run on both master and worker node.
+2. We are setting up the yum repository in this script So the installation will make use the of the yum repository.

 ## Step 1: 1_Docker_Config.sh
 **[Run on master and worker node]**

+1. This script need to run on both master and worker node.
+2. We are using dokcer version 19.03.1.ol
 ## Step 2: 2_KubeMaster_Firewall_Config.sh
 **[Run on master node ONLY]**